shindavid/AlphaZeroArcade/README.md

   * `AbstractPlayer`: abstract class for a player that can play a game
   * `GameServer`: runs a series of games between players (which can optionally join from other processes)
 * `mcts`: generic MCTS implementation
 * `games`: game-specific types and players.
-Each game (e.g., connect4, othello) has its own subdirectory.
-There is a `generic/` subdirectory which contains generic player implementations that can be used by other games.
+Each game (e.g., connect4, othello) has its own subdirectory
+* `generic_players`: generic player implementations that can be used for any game

 ### Game Types as C++ Template Parameters